 Diagrammatic representation of the activation of trimeric G-proteins upon ligand binding to typical G-protein coupled receptors.
 Upon ligand binding to a GPCR there is an activated exchange of GDP bound to the α-subunit for GTP catalyzed by an associated guanine nucleotide exchange factor (GEF).
 The resultant GTP-associated α-subunit can then activate downstream effectors proteins.
 In some cases G-protein βγ-subunits also regulate the activity of downstream effectors.
 Hydrolysis of GTP to GDP during the G-protein activation of effectors as a result of the action of GTPase activating proteins (GAPs) results in termination of the activity of the α-subunit.

 The Gα subunits are a family of 39–52 kDa proteins that share 45%–80% amino acid similarity.
-The distinction of the different types of α-subunits found in trimeric G-proteins is based upon the downstream signaling responses activated or inhibited as a result of G-protein activation.
-These classifications include Gs (since it is the α-subunit these designations can also be written Gαs), Gi, Gq, and G12.
+There are 15 Gα subunit genes in the human genome, with several genes expressing splice variants.
+The distinction of the different types of α-subunits found in heterotrimeric G-proteins is based upon the downstream signaling responses activated or inhibited as a result of G-protein activation.
+These classifications allow the Gα subunits to be divided into four subtypes include Gs (since it is the α-subunit these designations are also written Gαs), Gi, Gq, and G12.

 The Gs family of G-proteins is comprised of Gαs and Gαolf.
 These α-subunits stimulate the activity of adenylate cyclase resulting in increased production of cAMP from ATP.
 Increased production of cAMP results in the activation of PKA.
 Gαolf is so-called due to the fact that it was originally identified as being involved in olfaction.

 The Gi class is comprised of Gαi, Gαo, Gαz, Gαt, and Gαgust.
-These α-subunits either inhibit adenylate cyclase thereby, inhibiting the production of cAMP (Gαi, Gαo, Gαz) or activate phosphodiesterase (Gαt, Gαgust) leading to increased hydrolysis of cAMP.
+These α-subunits either inhibit adenylate cyclase thereby, inhibiting the production of cAMP (Gαi, Gαo, Gαz) or activate phosphodiesterases leading to increased hydrolysis of cGMP (Gαt) or cAMP (Gαgust).
 The βγ subunits that are associated with Gαi and Gαo function to open K+ channels.
 The designation Gαt defines this α-subunit as being in transducin which is the G-protein activated by the visual receptor rhodopsin.
-The designation Gαgust defines this α-subunit as being in gustducin which is a G-protein invovled in the gustatory system which is the sensory system for taste.
+The designation Gαgust defines this α-subunit as being in gustducin which is a G-protein involved in the gustatory system which is the sensory system for taste.

 The G12 family is comprised of Gα12 and Gα13.
 The Gα12 family of G-proteins is involved in the activation of the Rho family of monomeric G-protein.